heartshare/zfs_time_machine/README.md

 ## One Conf

-Ok, just mark the datasets that you want to snapshot
+Just mark the datasets that you want to snapshot

 ```sh
 zfs set time-machine:status=on <dataset>